Nick Fortes Player Props: Marlins vs. Cardinals

-Nick Fortes -- with a slugging percentage of .000 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Miles Mikolas on the mound, on July 3 at 6:40 PM ET.
+On Tuesday, Nick Fortes (batting .077 in his past 10 games) and the Miami Marlins play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Braves.
+In his last appearance, he racked up two hits (going 2-for-3 with an RBI) against the Cardinals.

 Nick Fortes Game Info & Props vs. the Cardinals